lindajune/lindajune.github.io/_posts/2021-2-1-Work-Log.md

 title: Wrap Up My Postdoc Life
 ---

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-# Todo List
+This is the first blog in recording my new journey in academics.

+## Why build this blog?
+I have been suffered from symptoms of **procrastination** for a quite long time.
+So I am trying to use this blog to track my behaviors to figure out whether I could get rid of it and how.

+I list down my todos in Feb, 2021 before my departure:
-1. Ending Project
+1. Ending the Research Project
-..* Finalize the calculation of results
+- [ ] Finalize the calculation of results
-..* Sort out the result summary
+- [ ] Sort out the result summary
-..* Sentences for the story
+- [ ] Sentences for the story

-2. Writing Proposal
+2. Writing Proposal(s)
-..* Timeline of NSFC
+- [ ] Timeline of NSFC
-..*

 3. Backing Up My Resources
-..* Code on workstation
+- [ ] Code on workstation
-..* Account for academic databank
+- [ ] Account for academic databanks